michaelskyba/budgetpass/README.md

-# BudgetPass
+# budgetpass
 budgetpass: a simple albeit likely insecure password manager written in Go

 ## Overview
-budgetpass stores each of your passwords in an encrypted file, where the name of the file is the name you gave that password.
+budgetpass stores each of your ("local") passwords in encrypted files, where the name of the file is the name you gave that password.
 The encryption uses AES, where your master password is the key.
-So, unless somebody has your master password, they won't be able to decrypt your password file, and hence will not have access to any of your passwords.
+So, unless somebody has your master password, they won't be able to decrypt your password files and hence will not have access to any of your passwords.

 The directory in which these password files are stored is ``$HOME/.local/share/bpass`` by default, but can be modified